China stocks slip on slowdown fears despite surprise rate cuts | Business

 China stocks slip on slowdown fears despite surprise rate cuts

-China stocks fell on growth concerns on Monday after factory and retail activity slowed in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.
+China stocks slipped on growth concerns on Monday after data showed economic activities and credit expansion slowed sharply in July even as the central bank unexpectedly cut key rates to support the COVID-19 hit economy.
+The CSI300 index closed down 0.1% while the Shanghai Composite Index ended almost flat.

 - Country: